mile-hi-labs/react-native-session/README.md

 # Overview
-React Data is a state management solution for React applications.
-The library is lightweight, configurable, and scalable so you can get right into building your application rather than configuring your data layer.
+React Session is a session management library for React web applications.
+The library is a lightweight absraction built on the local-storage package and is designed to work independently or in partnership with the React Data library also authored by Mile Hi Labs.

 # How it Works